TimvanSteenbergen/person/README.md

 or via Github: fork https://github.com/TimvanSteenbergen/person, make your change to the .mkp-file and create a pull-request.

 # Dependencies
-This AppStore module 'Person' has no dependencies and is ready for use.
+This AppStore module 'Person' can run without any dependencies but is best used in combination with:
-Preferably, but optional, you can use this in combination with module systemmanagement, which has proven it's worth in lots of apps.
+- module SystemManagement, which has proven it's worth in lots of apps.
-If you want to add address, it is advised to have a look at Appstore module Postalcodehousenumber and use what you need.
+- module Address, which provides you out of the box address-functions.
+Why invent the wheel?